dilss/SoilWateringSystem/README.md

 * At least two arduino boards, or the standalone arduino of you design(we pretend to do improments like this in the future);
 * One HC12 module atached on each arduino board;
-* One SparkFun Soil Moisture Sensor for every arduino you will put on the field;
+* One SparkFun Soil Moisture Sensor for each arduino you will put on the field;
-* A 5 volts battery with tha battery pack an cable;
+* A 5 volts battery with tha battery pack and cable;
 (We will make the solar part after we test the code and fixed the bugs)

-obs: There are many possibilities for this system, including the most obvious one, that is  to buy a solenoid valve
+obs: There are many possibilities for this system, including the most obvious one, that is  to buy a solenoid valve and mount a self watering crop( Isn't that cool?);

 The workings of the code are placed as comments on all its extention, but for summarize: